langchain-ai/langchain/docs/docs_skeleton/docs/modules/evaluation/string/criteria_eval_chain.md

 Suppose you want to test a model's output against a custom rubric or custom set of criteria, how would you go about testing this?

-The `CriteriaEvalChain` is a convenient way to predict whether an LLM or Chain's output complies with a set of criteria, so long as you can properly define those criteria.
+The `criteria` evaluator is a convenient way to predict whether an LLM or Chain's output complies with a set of criteria, so long as you can properly define those criteria.

+For more details, check out the reference docs for the [CriteriaEvalChain](https://api.python.langchain.com/en/latest/evaluation/langchain.evaluation.criteria.eval_chain.CriteriaEvalChain.html#langchain.evaluation.criteria.eval_chain.CriteriaEvalChain) on the class definition

 ### Without References